Every so often a very sad story appears on the news about cases of abuse of elderly patients in care homes, having being restrained in their chairs.

 Reduce Restraint and Prevent Falls with the AtlantaTM Chair

-If you ever need our advice or an independent opinion, we encourage you call us at any times with your questions or queries and we'd be happy to help and provide our advice.
+If there is anything we can assist you with, we encourage you call us at any times with your questions or queries and we'd be happy to help and provide our advice.
 We have trained Seating Specialists at the end of the phone, on email or live chat ready to help.
-Click here to ask for our expert advice.